JungleDragon is a nature and wildlife community for photographers, travellers and anyone who loves nature. We're genuine, free, ad-free and beautiful.

 comments (5)

 1. They have painful bites because of their scissor-like mouthparts.
 They basically slash and then slurp.
 I didn't get many bites, but they are incredibly annoying -- buzzing around your head, divebombing, etc. They are hard to deter because they are persistent and will follow you a long distance.
 And, they couldn't care less about bug spray.
 Do you have many issues with them in the Netherlands?
-Posted one month ago
+Posted 3 months ago

 Sign in or Join in order to comment.